Life sciences finance leaders share ASC 842 adoption insights

 - Build-to-suit lease arrangements—There is new guidance related to build-to-suit lease arrangements, which may change existing practice for highly specialized buildings, such as lab space, where the lessee is actively involved in the design and specifications of the building.
 It is important to that the new build-to-suit lease guidance impacts lessors, in addition to lessees.

 - Technology considerations—Appropriate technology and software may be needed to address ASC 842 adoption.
 This may be particularly important for entities that have a large volume of complex leases.

 Panelists agreed that one of the biggest challenges in adopting ASC 842 is operationalizing changes across the enterprise.
 In companies with multiple locations, as well as those that conduct business internationally, a comprehensive and consistent transition approach is key.

-This infographic breaks down questions to consider before the new guidance is adopted.
 For further insights, check out the following: